 If this happens, wearing breast pads can help to prevent it soaking through to your clothes.

 Some women notice lumps in their breasts during pregnancy.

 Common causes of such lumps include cysts, fibroadenomas (fibrous tissue), and galactoceles (cysts filled with milk).

 These lumps are usually benign and nothing to worry about but it’s always worth being checked out by your doctor.

 You may notice the small bumps around your areaolas becomes more prominent during pregnancy too.

 These little bumps are known as Montgomery glands and they secrete an oil to discourage bacteria and help keep your nipples and areolas lubricated and protected.

 Important Tip: Breast Exams

 It’s important to continue regular breast checks during pregnancy.
-If you feel or notice anything unusual, consult your doctor.
+If you feel or notice anything unusual, mention it to your doctor.